Zeioth/none-ls-external-sources.nvim/README.md

 ```

 ## How to contribute
 You can contribute by sending a pull request with the source you want to add.

-In order to be accepted, your source will have to:
+But in order to be accepted, your source will have to:

 * Be in [the right directory](https://github.com/Zeioth/none-ls-external-sources.nvim/tree/main/lua/none-ls-external-sources) (formatting, diagnostics, code_actions)
 * Your source file MUST have the same name as its corresponding mason package.
 * You must manually test it and ensure it works before sending the PR (a screenshot is required).